awsdocs/aws-toolkit-vs-code-user-guide/doc_source/deploy-serverless-app.md

 ## Prerequisites<a name="deploy-sam-prereq"></a>
 + If you haven't already done so, satisfy the prerequisites specified in [Installing the Toolkit for VS Code](setup-toolkit.md#setup-prereq)\.
 + Be sure to choose a globally unique Amazon S3 bucket name\.
-+ For the AWS credentials that you configured in [Setting Up Your AWS Credentials](setup-credentials.md), include the appropriate read/write access to the following services: Amazon S3, AWS CloudFormation, AWS Lambda, and Amazon API Gateway\.
++ Ensure that the credentials you configured in [Establishing Credentials](establish-credentials.md) include the appropriate read/write access to the following services: Amazon S3, AWS CloudFormation, AWS Lambda, and Amazon API Gateway\.

 ## Deploy a Serverless Application<a name="deploy-sam-proc"></a>